 PhD Engineering Science, Structured PhD Programme

-In 2011, Tyndall introduced an exciting new structured PhD programme, PhD Engineering Science.
+Tyndall leads an exciting new research-led structured PhD programme, PhD Engineering Science.
 The programme recognizes that today’s engineering and science graduates need a wide range of skills in order to build successful careers in academia, research or industry.
 The doctoral training is inter-institutional and developed and delivered by the national graduate education programmes coordinated by Tyndall.
 The new programme provides students with structured training in;

 Focussed, relevant technical training aimed to equip students with the technical background required to pursue their research topics quickly